FREQUENTLY ASKED QUESTIONS

 Most patients maintain their weight throughout treatment.
 Eating a generally healthy diet will give your body the variety of nutrients it needs to fight cancer.
 Eating well may help decrease the side effects of your therapy.
 We will be monitoring your weight weekly along with your blood pressure.
-You will be seen by Dr. Salinger (Radiation Oncologist) weekly during treatments.
 If at any time you have a question or concern, please do not hesitate to ask.

 How will I know all the cancer is gone?

 Your Urologist will closely monitor your Prostate- Specific Antigen (PSA) blood work after therapy is completed.
 Your PSA level should drop after radiation.